x

 New Production

 The first and limited copies are made for museums.
-From March 2024, the physical copy will be available to order worldwide with the best quality, meeting museum standards.
+The physical copy available to order worldwide with the best quality, meeting museum standards.
 Please note that we are selling hand-made life-size game sets with ancient rules derived from recent scientific research.
 When you purchase it, please look for the official logos of Persian Wonders and the Shahr-i Sokhta archaeological site.
 Any profit will help charity in Sistan.
 The ancient game of the Shahr-i Sokhta has been patented.

 The Shahr-i Sokat Game